swcarpentry/shell-novice/_episodes/06-script.md

 but make no mistake:
 these are actually small programs.

-Not only will writing shell scripts make your work faster– you won't have to retype the same commands over and over again– it will also make it more accurate (fewer chances for typos) and more reproducible.
+Not only will writing shell scripts make your work faster --- you won't have to retype the same commands over and over again --- it will also make it more accurate (fewer chances for typos) and more reproducible.
 If you come back to your work later (or if someone else finds your work and wants to build on it) you will be able to reproduce the same results simply by running your script, rather than having to remember or retype a long list of commands.

 Let's start by going back to `molecules/` and creating a new file, `middle.sh` which will become our shell script: